ozlemtuncel/pols8810_spring2024/docs/week5.md

 - Simply having more variation in our independent variable is going to lead to larger variation in our estimators.
 - Z score is the coefficient estimate divided by the standard error => higher z score, low p-value
 - If you have enough number of observations, you will get statistical significance.
 So, small number of sample size is bad, high number of sample size is meaningless.
-- Best means minimum variance among other estimators
+- Best means minimum variance among other estimators.

 ## Some suggestions:
 - Here is an [exploratory regression shiny application](https://cran.r-project.org/web/packages/ERSA/vignettes/ERSA.html)